Who Was Newton?

 Short answer is yes – the laws are crucial for everyday objects, like the moving ball experiment we did.
 But for objects travelling at nearly the speed of light then the formula needs to be replaced by Einstein’s Theory of Relativity.
 Here is what I’ve learned:

-Einstein proved that this (Newton’s Law) could be wrong, because based on his new equarion, planet Mercury would sdvance in a fashionly order ever so slightly differentfrom what Newton predicted.
+- Einstein proved that this (Newton’s Law) could be wrong, because based on his new equation, planet Mercury would advance in a fashionly order ever so slightly different from what Newton predicted.

-” Newton’s Law of Gravitation is not correct!
+- ” Newton’s Law of Gravitation is not correct!
 It was modified by Einstein to take into account the theory of Relativity.
-According to Newton, the gravitational effect is instantenous – that is, iw we were to more a mass, we would at once feel a new foce, because of the new position of the mass.
+According to Newton, the gravitational effect is instantaneous – that is, if we were to move a mass, we would at once feel a new force, because of the new position of the mass.
 By such means, we could send signals at infinite speed.
 Einstein argued that we cannot send signals faster than the speed of light.
 By correcting it to take into account the delays, we have a new law, called Einstein’s Law of Gravitation” – “Six Easy Pieces”, by Richard Feynman